isc-projects/kea/doc/sphinx/arm/security.rst

 Cryptography Components
 -----------------------

-Kea has support for two cryptographic libraries: Botan and OpenSSL.
-This creates both compile and runtime dependencies.
-The binaries use only one library, which is chosen at compilation time.
-Most deployments use OpenSSL, because it is much more popular, but Botan remains a fully supported alternative.
+Kea supports the use of either of two cryptographic libraries: Botan or OpenSSL.
+The choice is made at compile time, and creates both compile and runtime dependencies between the Kea and the selected library.
+While OpenSSL is the most popular choice for deployments, Botan remains a fully supported alternative.

 The primary use cases for the cryptographic libraries are: